-1. Network databases:Network databases are handy for large digital computers.
-They appear like cobwebs or interconnected networks of data and records.
+- Network databases:Network databases appear like cobwebs or interconnected networks of data and records.

-2. Relational databases: The data in a relational database is stored in the form of access control tables.
+- Relational databases: The data in a relational database is stored in the form of access control tables.
 These tables have a key field that identifies each row of stored data.

 What is RDBMS?

-An RDBMS is a software system that’s put into use for storing data in the form of tables.
-The rows and columns of an RDBM are referred to as rows and columns.
-They are helpful for the management and storage of data in the data management system.
-Used widely across the world because of their high efficiency and utility.
+An RDBMS is a software system used for storing data in the form of tables.
+The rows and columns of an RDBMS are referred to as rows and columns.
+They are helpful for the management and storage of data.
+They are used widely across the world because of their high efficiency and utility.

 A Database Management System (DBMS) is a software used for managing and storing data.
 At the same time, a Relational Database Management System (RDBMS) is an enhanced version of DBMS.